 When the word leader is mentioned, a lot of people won’t think of political or religious leaders.
 No, the first name that comes to mind is usually that of Steve Jobs.
 He said: “Innovation distinguishes between a leader and a follower.”
 Leaders don’t tell people what to do.
 Instead of that, they show it by their own example and inspire others.
 If you aren’t sure about the quality of your leadership skills, here are a couple of ways that you could use as a litmus test of your capabilities to lead your employees, together with suggestions about how to transform yourself from a boss into a fully-fledged leader.

 Being a good leader isn’t all about talking and commanding.
 It’s more important to be able to listen to others and hear what they’re actually saying.
 That’s the only way to get proper feedback and understand your employees.
-Another important aspect is to read between the lines, pick up unspoken clues communicated by means of body language.
+Another important aspect is to read between the lines and pick up unspoken clues communicated by means of body language.

 Maintaining eye contact is essential for establishing an emotional connection.
 A recent analysis shows that adults make eye contact only 30% and 60% of the time in an average conversation.
 While ideally it should be done between 60% and 70% of the time.
 The advice for establishing meaningful and fruitful communication is to listen effectively and look your employees in the eye.

 True leaders have a vision and they encourage others to come up with and cherish their own visions.
 You should ask yourself if you’re capable of motivating others to reach their goals and their full potential.
 Many managers criticize their employees and expect to get better results, but this is wrong on so many levels.